zhaoak/graphdown/README.md

 # Graphdown

-Graphdown is a Markdown-like, simple text schema that can be used to quickly generate flowcharts and other diagrams from a human-readable text file.
+Graphdown is a Markdown-like, simple markup language that can be used to quickly generate flowcharts and other diagrams from a human-readable text file.

 It will be once I finish making it, anyway.